toricls/votingapp/README.md

 #### AWS App Runner console deployment

 First, please run the `preparation.sh` script in this repository to create the DynamoDB table and the various roles and policies required.
+Also, clone this repo in your GH account.
 Then move to the AWS App Runner console.

 - Click on `Create Service`
 - Repository type: `Source code repository`